 Ornaments can be made out of sewing supplies, old Christmas cards, wrapping paper, ribbon (perfect for bows) and dried flowers and weeds.

 You can melt old styrofoam cups in the oven on a cookie sheet.
 Set the oven at 250 degrees and place used cups, right side up into the oven.
 Watch them carefully as they will melt down and take on different shapes.
 When they start to take shape, take them out of the oven, let them cool, and use you creativity to decide if they are hats, or santa bags.
-Decorate with some small holiday items, glue on a ribbon and use on the tree or as a package topper.

 Warning: Do this in a very well ventilated room as the styrofoam will smell as it melts.